Zero-Knowledge Proofs in Production: Lessons Learned | Matthew Gribben

 Modern proving systems like Plonk support lookup tables.
 Use them aggressively:

-// Use a lookup table for the S-boxes (hundreds of constraints)
+// Instead of computing SHA256 bit-by-bit (thousands of constraints)// Use a lookup table for the S-boxes (hundreds of constraints)lets_box_table = LookupTable::new(S_BOX_VALUES);

-let output = s_box_table.lookup(cs, input)?;
+letoutput = s_box_table.lookup(cs, input)?;

 Batch Proofs When Possible